gamers-coin/gamecredits/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-	./bitmark -proxy=127.0.0.1:9050
+	./gamecredits -proxy=127.0.0.1:9050

-2. Run a bitmark hidden server
+2. Run a gamecredits hidden server
 ------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/bitmark-service/
+	HiddenServiceDir /var/lib/tor/gamecredits-service/
 	HiddenServicePort 40002 127.0.0.1:40002
 	HiddenServicePort 50001 127.0.0.1:50001

 The directory can be different of course, but (both) port numbers should be equal to your gamecreditsd's P2P listen port (40002 by default).

-	-externalip=X   You can tell bitmark about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/bitmark-service/hostname.
+	-externalip=X   You can tell gamecredits about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/gamecredits-service/hostname.
 Onion addresses are given
 	                preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).